exercism/go/exercises/concept/gross-store/.docs/instructions.md

 # Instructions

 A friend of yours has an old wholesale store called **Gross Store**.
-The name comes from the quantity of the item that the store sell: it's all in [gross unit][gross-unit].
+The name comes from the quantity of the item that the store sells: it's all in [gross unit][gross-unit].
 Your friend asked you to implement a point of sale (POS) system for his store.
 **First, you want to build a prototype for it.**
 **In your prototype, your system will only record the quantity.**